nexusformat/definitions/manual/source/datarules.rst

 Associating Multi Dimensional Data with Axis Data
 #################################################

-NeXus allows to store multi dimensional arrays of data and it is this data that presents the most challenge for description.
+NeXus allows for storage of multi dimensional arrays of data.
+It is this data that presents the most challenge for description.
 In most cases it is not sufficient to just have the indices into the array as a label for the dimensions of the data.
 Usually the information which physical value